cavuslargul-gif/n8n-automation-portfolio/README.md

 | 11 | Retail | coming soon | — |

-**Note on error handling:** Error handling is implemented exemplarily in workflows 05, 07 and 09 (Continue-on-error with dedicated error notification emails).
+**Note on error handling:** Error handling is implemented exemplarily in workflows 05, 07 and the 09 eval suite (09b) (Continue-on-error with dedicated error notification emails).
 The remaining workflows focus on core process logic — a deliberate scope decision for this portfolio.
 Error workflows are covered in depth in n8n Course Level 2 (certified: [community.n8n.io/u/guel](https://community.n8n.io/u/guel)).